 Plasma is the clear fluid portion of blood.
 It does not contain blood cells.
-However, it does contain many proteins, including antibodies, which are formed as part of the immune response to protect against infection.
+But it does contain many proteins, including antibodies, which are formed as part of the immune response to protect against infection.

 Antiserum is produced from the plasma of a person or animal that has immunity against an infection or poisonous substance.
-Antiserum may be used to protect a person who has been exposed to a germ he or she has not been vaccinated again.
+Antiserum may be used to protect a person who has been exposed to a germ he or she has not been vaccinated against.

 For example, you may receive a certain type of antiserum injection if you have been exposed to tetanus or rabies.
 This is called passive immunization.
 It gives you immediate, but temporary, protection while your body develops an active immune response against the toxin or germ.